sumcoinlabs/sumcore/CONTRIBUTING.md

 Contributing to Litecore
 =======

-We're working hard to make *sumcore* the most powerful JavaScript library for working with litecoin.
-Our goal is to have *sumcore* be a library that can be used by anyone interested in litecoin, and to level expertise differences with great design and documentation.
+We're working hard to make *sumcore* the most powerful JavaScript library for working with sumcoin.
+Our goal is to have *sumcore* be a library that can be used by anyone interested in sumcoin, and to level expertise differences with great design and documentation.

 ## Community